Updated: Nov 2

 This is a very important part of the process.
-Home inspections can uncover any structural problems with the home that were not easily visible during the tour.
+Pre-purchase home inspections can uncover any structural problems with the home that were not easily visible during the tour.
 This includes checking the foundation, plumbing, electrical system, and heating and cooling system, among other things.
-Inspections for mold, termites, and radon may also be arranged.
+Inspections for mold, wood destroying organisms / termites, and radon may also be arranged.

 Step 4: Negotiating the Price

 The lender will arrange for an appraisal once you decide on the home.
 Your realtor will negotiate the price based on the appraisal and the rates for similar houses in the neighborhood to ensure you get the best price for your house.
 Once a price is confirmed, your real estate agent will guide you through the process of entering into an agreement of sale.

 Step 5: Manage all the Final Details and Paperwork

 Your realtor will also take control of any other final details and all the paperwork.
 As you can imagine, a lot can slip through the cracks, but a realtor will keep everything organized and updated.
 Your realtor will guide you through the paperwork to complete the sale, including the loan documents.